stadlar/IST-FUT-FMTH/Vinnusvæði/Technical Guidelines/AuthenticationAndAuthorization.md

 The technical specifications for individual aspects of the Icelandic Online Banking Web Services 3.0 do not address all implementation details, something these guidelines will try to address at least in parts.

 It is the intention that the guidelines will be living documents.
 Clarifications and changes can be suggested through issues on the Github site or with direct Pull Requests.
 All updates, similar to the maintenance of the technical specifications, will be funneled through Pull Requests as part of the regular work overseen by workgroup 7 (VH-7).
-It is expected they will then be released on a regular basis as workshop agreements under the technical committee, along with other updates to the technical specifications or individually.
+It is expected they will then be released regularly as workshop agreements under the technical committee, along with other updates to the technical specifications or individually.

 ## Authentication Use Cases and Requirements

-The API specifications for IOBWS reference OAuth2 based authorization, with the NextGenPSD2 ancestry of parts of the specification, occasionally showing through in reference to consents.
+The API specifications for IOBWS reference OAuth2 based authorization, with the NextGenPSD2 ancestry of parts of the specification, occasionally showing through as references to consents.
 It is the intention here to further elaborate on the ways the most common use cases should be handled as the common dominator among implementors and consumers of the APIs.

 It is established here that the usage of "Búnaðarskilríki" issued under Fullgilt Auðkenni as the current gold standard for authentication will continue to be supported.
 They will however not require, as in the previous IOBWS specifications, the usage of username and passwords.